 Well, if you don't take time to regularly reflect on the small changes you've made, you'll seriously underestimate the power of therapy to change you.
 In fact, you may ditch therapy altogether in the mistaken belief it's not helping

 You see, it's the small changes that add up over time that contribute to making the big shifts in how you feel.

 Ready for Therapy?

-One of the advantages on online therapy - both email and chat counseling - is that it gives you a record of your session.
+By the way, one of the advantages on online therapy - both email and chat counseling - is that it gives you a record of your session.
 That way, you have a running log to refer to that will reinforce what insights and new learning you've achieved.